 |2000||Google launched Google Ad Words for online advertising|

-As we said, the ecommerce industry will accelerate at a fast pace in the upcoming years.
+As we said, the eCommerce industry will accelerate at a fast pace in the upcoming years.
 Here’s the proof –

 The global numbers apart, let’s see how the regional growth is budding –

-China has the largest ecommerce market in the world.
-With countries such as China and India in the forefront, Asia accounts for the largest share in the global ecommerce sector with about $831 billion, followed by North America and Europe with $552 billion and $346 billion respectively (Shopify).
+China has the largest eCommerce market in the world.
+With countries such as China and India in the forefront, Asia accounts for the largest share in the global eCommerce sector with about $831 billion, followed by North America and Europe with $552 billion and $346 billion respectively (Shopify).

 Read further to find out.

 Print media and television advertising are not very effective and are known to be expensive when compared to online media.
-Sell where your customers exist is the new trend.
+Selling where your customers exist is the new trend.
 As online users are growing every day, online advertising proved to be an effective way to sell and market your products and services.
-On the top of that, ROI of online advertising is definitely higher than traditional advertising.
+On top of that, the ROI of online advertising is definitely higher than traditional advertising.
 Also, it is easy to track your ad spending and align it with your goals and PPC budget.

-Today, you/your business can exist in a country and sell your products to another distinct country using an ecommerce website.
+Today, you/your business can exist in a country and sell your products to another distinct country using an eCommerce website.

 Also, at some point, you want to expand your business.
-Opening a brick and mortar needs to look into several factors such as location of your store, customer reach, and inventory placement, etc. On the other hand, an ecommerce website will cater to multiple segments of markets and boosts your sales.
+Opening a brick and mortar needs to look into several factors such as the location of your store, customer reach, inventory placement, etc. On the other hand, an eCommerce website will cater to multiple segments of markets and boosts your sales.
 This reduces significant costs.
 All you need to do is to come up with a definite marketing plan to increase your product/service reach.

 Based on revenue, we have:

 In the wholesaling and warehousing model, you buy items in bulk and store them in your warehouse.
-In this model, businesses/entrepreneurs sell products in huge volume.
+In this model, businesses/entrepreneurs sell products in huge volumes.
 In general, B2B businesses use this model.
 The basic advantage of this wholesaling model is that you get products for a cheaper price as you buy them in bulk.
 Besides, your profit margins are high in this case.

-All types of ecommerce business models are thriving in the present day.
-We get excited to hear about how the ecommerce industry is progressing rapidly.
+All types of eCommerce business models are thriving in the present day.
+We get excited to hear about how the eCommerce industry is progressing rapidly.
 But, you need to know the fundamentals to reap more profits out of it.

-Which ecommerce business model fits the best for you?
+Which eCommerce business model fits the best for you?

 Let’s find out.